Jailed British-Iranian faces new charge

 - PM raises jailed Briton cases with Iran

-In her latest court appearance, her husband Richard Ratcliffe said his wife asked the judge for leniency for the sake of her daughter.
+In her latest court appearance on Saturday, her husband Richard Ratcliffe said his wife asked the judge for leniency for the sake of her child.

 According to The Free Nazanin Campaign, Mrs Zaghari-Ratcliffe said: "She hasn't seen her father for over two years now.